Planned changes

 Study contents

-The first semester provides fundamental methodological and contextual knowledge comprising 30 credit points.
+The first semester provides fundamental methodological and contextual knowledge in amount of 30 credit points.

 In the second and third semesters, you can choose from a broad selection of current issues in economic policy within an international context, from the social welfare state to fiscal matters and international financial markets to immigration and development economics.
 From this core content, you must choose at least 35 credit points.
 Then, at least another 10 credit points will come from interactive teaching formats such as seminars and projects.
-Topics from neighboring disciplines are available to round off the courses available to you.
+To round off, topics from neighboring disciplines are available, too (15 credit points maximum).

 Stay abroad

-Would you like to spend a semester abroad?
-Whether you choose a semester of study, an internship or a language course, a stay abroad is always beneficial.
-You will improve your knowledge of your subject as well as a foreign language, make new contacts and friends, become familiar with another culture and so much more.
+Whether for a semester, an internship, or language courses - staying abroad is always beneficial.
+You will improve the knowledge of both your subject and a foreign language, make new contacts and friends, become familiar with another culture and so much more.

 TU Dresden and the Faculty of Business and Economics are here to help you with your plans.
 You can find more detailed information about stays abroad in the international section of the Faculty’s website and on the International Office website.